pereznetworks/WeatherX/README.md

-# WeatherX : A Universal, Multi-platform App
+# WeatherX : Current and Forecasted Weather for any location on Earth

 ## Status: Starting fresh